 - The resulting net gain in units resulting from the works.

 - The biodiversity value will be worth an estimated of £9,000 to £20,000 per biodiversity unit according to DEFRA.

 Please contact us to request a free Biodiversity Metric 3.1 desktop assessment.
 We will use this to give you a rough idea of the number of units your land may be able to create and to also gauge the interest from developers within your Local Planning Authority.
 Should you wish to start work on habitat improvements at this stage, we would conduct a site visit to complete an official Biodiversity Metric report suitable for Biodiversity Net Gain purposes.
 When a sale is arranged with a developer a conservation covenant and management and monitoring plan will be put in place.
 We can assist in finding a suitable ‘body’ to check on the outcomes of the improvements at regular intervals over the 30 year period.

 Nitrate Offset Credits will mean developers funding the creation of habitat such as wetlands, meadows and woodland.

 Our register of buyers and sellers will enable the sale between landowners and developers.
 Developers will bid to use these improvements to offset nitrate contamination from their developments.
 Landowners listing improvements will receive a payment from the highest bidding developer to put them into place.
 The developer can then use them to help attain planning permission.

-Although nitrate offsetting is not in place yet other than in pilot schemes, you can register your interest with us now to take advantage of these opportunities as soon as they become available.
+Although nitrate offsetting is limited to certain locations, you can register your interest with us now to take advantage of these opportunities as soon as they become available.

 Sale of Environmental Credits